Questions and Answers About Sturgis Buffalo Chip® Camping

 Can I buy passes for individual days?

 Daily passes will become available in the spring or early summer as the schedule comes together.
 The earlier you reserve your passes the better the deal.
 Special presale prices end incrementally as the rally approaches.
 Pay close attention to the newsletter, website and Facebook and get your passes early so that you don’t miss out.

-Can we get concert passes if we’re not camping at The Chip?
+Can we get admission passes if we’re not camping at The Chip?